sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-blog-post-template.md

 [//]: # (this is where you put your title. make sure your title is the same name as the file)

 subtitle: "Subtitulos"
 [//]: # (this is where you put your subtitle.
-It appears in light grey under the title currently)
+It appears in light grey under the title currently and underneath post on blog post index listing)

 date: 2017-06-14
 [//]: # (date probably won't be used long-term, but just add it if you want)